 Jeremy Kittel is an American violinist, fiddler, and composer.
-Having just received a Grammy nomination for "Best Arrangement/Composition", Jeremy Kittel has been placed in a community alongside many prevalent composers such as Alan Silvestri and John Williams.
+He received a Grammy nomination for "Best Instrumental Composition” in 2019 alongside prevalent composers such as John Williams and Alan Silvestri.
 Fluent in multiple musical genres, he composes original music that draws from a wide variety of influences including folk, jazz, Celtic, Classical, electronic, and more.